apache/infrastructure-website/content/pages/project-site.md

   - explain what your project's product does.
   - pitch how your product solves a problem or creates a new opportunity.
   - invite people to get involved in the development team.
-  - offer an easy way to download the latest builds of the product that you want the public to use.
+  - offer a link to the Apache downloads platform so people can download the latest builds of the product that you want the public to use.
   - provide documentation that will help people not part of the project understand how to get started with the product and how to keep going.
   - describe how the project team works, and its connection to the Apache Software Foundation.
   - explain how people can get in touch with the project to provide feedback or ask questions.